bstaber/bstaber/README.md

 Older stuff:

 - [TrilinosUQComp](https://github.com/bstaber/TrilinosUQComp): A 3D parallel finite element solver I made during my PhD thesis.
 It relies on [Trilinos](https://trilinos.github.io/) and good old `Epetra` (which is deprecated now).
 It was my first C++ project, it has several flaws but I was happy with it!
+- [BaTorch](https://gitlab.com/drti/batorch): A code for benchmarking Bayesian neural networks with PyTorch and [Hydra](https://hydra.cc/) We implemented several Bayesian methods for deep neural networks.
+It is outdated but I plan to use Hydra again in another project.

 ---